rust-lang/rfcs/text/0000-unless-until.md

     [RFC #2175][rfc_2175] adds `|` to `if let` and `while let` constructs (which desugar to match anyway, just as `unless let` and `until let` would).
-That RFC is logically equivalent to this RFC, courtesy of set arithmetic — for any closed set $$F = { A, B, C }$$, the expression $$\lnot A$$ is equivalent to $$B \lor C$$.
+That RFC is logically equivalent to this RFC, courtesy of set arithmetic — for any closed set `F = { A, B, C }`, the expression `!
+A` is equivalent to `B | C`.
 As such, the implementation of #2175 may well be grounds for rejecting this RFC.
 The author belives that the prevalence of pre-existing sugar, including additional keywords, in the Rust language indicates a preference for semantically clear keywords and structures in addition to, if not in favor over, the equivalent structures with less semantic or syntactic clarity.

     The `until` and `unless` keywords can, with one exception, be implemented as a desugaring pass similar to the mechanism that desugars `for` loops into